1982 VFL grand final: Aftermath

 By winning their 14th VFL premiership, the Blues overtook arch-rival Collingwood to become the new holder of the title of most successful VFL club.
 The previous team that had won successive VFL premierships was their match opponents Richmond, back in 1973 and 1974.

 The fall-out at Richmond was swift and dramatic; by the end of the year, former club captains Raines and Cloke would be at Collingwood, sparking a bitter recruiting war between the two neighbouring arch-rivals which would plunge the Tigers into bankruptcy.
 Another former captain, Bryan Wood, ended up at Essendon.
-Francis Bourke's tough approach to fitness and discipline further alienated him from the playing group and by the end of 1983, in which Richmond crashed to 10th, he had fallen on his sword.
+Francis Bourke's tough approach to fitness and discipline further alienated him from the playing group; and, by the end of 1983, in which Richmond crashed to 10th, he had resigned.
 Richmond would endure over three decades in the doldrums, punctuated by occasional finals appearances, until finally breaking their premiership drought in 2017.